IntellectualOverlord/MSEdge-StartPage/README.md

 ---
 ### New Tab Behaviour
 I have made it so that links open in the same the tab.
 I did this because I use the startpage in conjunction with another github project for changing your [newtab page in chrome](https://github.com/jimschubert/NewTab-Redirect)

----

-### Questions

-If you have any questions, simply [write a new question report](https://github.com/katalysatorn/MSEdge-StartPage/issues/new).
-It would be preferable as well if you can select the question tag.
-[It would be preferable as well if you can select the question tag.](https://katalysatorn.github.io/MSEdge-StartPage/docs/questionTag.png)
----